claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Durability: 99.999999999% (total 11 9's)
 - **SYNC** command can be used to **copy data between buckets**, possibly in **different regions**

+> [!NOTE]
 >  - S3 delivers **strong read-after-write consistency** (if an object is overwritten and immediately read, S3 always returns the latest version of the object)
 >  - S3 is strongly consistent for all GET, PUT and LIST operations

 ### Bucket Versioning

-- Enabled at the bucket level
+- **Enabled at the bucket level**
 - Protects against unintended deletes
 - Ability to restore to a previous version
 - Any file that is not versioned prior to enabling versioning will have version “null”
 - Suspending versioning does not delete the previous versions, just disables it for the future
 - To restore a deleted object, delete it's "delete marker"

+> [!NOTE]
 >  - Versioning can only be suspended once it has been enabled.
 >  - Once you version-enable a bucket, it can never return to an unversioned state.

 ### Encryption

-- Can be enabled at the bucket level or at the object level
+- Can be enabled at the **bucket level** or at the object level
 - **Server Side Encryption (SSE) - implemented by default**
     - **SSE-S3 (Default)**
         - Keys managed by S3